PhilBrockman/ModelAssistedLabel/README.md

   - **labeled images**
       + All of the images and labels must be in a common folder (subfolders allowed).
       + labels must be in [YOLOv5 format](https://github.com/AlexeyAB/Yolo_mark/issues/60#issuecomment-401854885).
 {% include note.html content='Image/label pairs are based on their base filename.
-For example `image.jpg/image.txt` would be paired as would `other_image5.jpg/other_image5.txt`.' %}
+For example `image.jpg/image.txt` would be paired as would `other_image5.jpg/other_image5.txt`.' %}      + I provide 841 annotated images in the github.

 * And:
   - **unlabeled images**
+      + I provide 3 sets (each of 200 images) in the github